BU-CLOUD-S20/Building-a-deployable-application-to-visualizing-the-output-of-a-Deep-Neural-Network-model/README.md

 ### Release #5 (due by Week 13 - Sprint 5):

+##### Wrap up the project.

 * Document and upload work to CVBP via code review.

-* Wrap up the project.

 Evangelism:
 * Blog about the work and share on social media
-* Demo work to Microsoft via virtual Microsoft Lunch and Learn
+* Demo work to Microsoft via virtual Microsoft Lunch and Learn Session